emortaldev/Xeno/README.md

 Post feature requests, bug reports here.

-go to /releases for release info
+go to the [releases page](/releases "Xeno Releases") to see Xeno's version history and changelog